Administrative Quick Start Guide

 Although your HTCondor pool should be fully functional at this point, it may not be behaving precisely as you wish, particularly with respect to resource allocation.
-You can tune how HTCondor allocates resource to users, or groups of users, using the user priority and group quota systems, described in User Priorities and Negotiation.
-You can enforce machine-speficic policies – for instance, preferring GPU jobs on machines with GPUs – using the options described in Policy Configuration for Execute Hosts and for Submit Hosts.
+You can tune how HTCondor allocates resources to users, or groups of users, using the user priority and group quota systems, described in User Priorities and Negotiation.
+You can enforce machine-specific policies – for instance, preferring GPU jobs on machines with GPUs – using the options described in Policy Configuration for Execution Points and for Access Points.

-It may be helpful to at least skim the Users’ Manual to get an idea of what yours users might want or expect, particularly the sections on DAGMan Workflows, Choosing an HTCondor Universe, and Self-Checkpointing Applications.
+It may be helpful to at least skim the Users’ Manual to get an idea of what your users might want or expect, particularly the sections on DAGMan Introduction, Choosing an HTCondor Universe, and Self-Checkpointing Applications.

 Understanding HTCondor’s ClassAd Mechanism is essential for many administrative tasks.